 Adapted from picoCTF’s Terms of Service

-The final score will be a combinatory total of both rounds.
-The first round is worth around 30% of all the points and the second round comprises the other 70%.
+The distribution of prizes is roughly 30% and 70% for round 1 and round 2, respectively.
 If you were not able to participate in the first round, you still have a good chance to earn a decent place on the scoreboard if you do well in the second round.

 peaCTF scoreboards are available to other participants and/or the public, and show the team name, the country of residence and/or school identified by the team leader, and/or the name of the school identified by the team leader.

 While there are no limitations on the resources or tools that participants can use, only the eligible team participants may solve challenges as part of peaCTF.
 Team advisors, or anyone outside the team, may help facilitate the team’s work, such as by helping set up tools or providing resources, but may not provide direct assistance on any problems.